wistia/wistia-open-docs/_posts/player-id-tag.md

 ## Function with trackEmail Embed option

 The new Wistia API embeds includes an option to track the viewer's email when they watch the video.
 This process is predicated on there being a variable available on the client-side for tracking emails (ie. after they log in, their user info is tracked in a cookie).

 {{ "You will need to use the 'API' version of the embed code to utilize this feature" | note }}

 Inside the embed code, you will see a snippet that appears like this:

-<pre><code class="language-markup">
+{% codeblock playlist_api.js %}
 <script type="text/javascript">
-</code><code class='language-javascript'>
   var wistiaEmbed = Wistia.embed("bfc34aa023", {
     platformPreference: "html5",
     autoPlay: true,